robinozer/chefs-table/README.md

 2. The user should be redirected to the Menu page.
 3. The user should notice the header, hero image as well as the menu for the restaurant.

-Expected Result: Redirect to Booking page displaying the same header, footer and hero image as the Home page, with the restaurant's menu below the hero image.
+Expected Result: Redirect to Menu page displaying the same header, footer and hero image as the Home page, with the restaurant's menu displaying below the hero image.

 #### Title: Booking Page – Book a table at the restaurant ####

 Description: A visiting user should be able to successfully use the booking form to book a table at the restaurant at a desired date.

-Precondition: the user needs to be present on any of the pages of the website already.
+Precondition: the user needs to be present on any of the pages of the website already, or otherwise use a direct link to the booking page of the website.

 Assumption: the visiting user is using a supported browser with existing internet connection.